visionathome/visionathome.github.io/index.md

 # Vision@Home - We Care

-Vision@Home is a Spanish spinoff from the university of Alicante.
-We develop safe and private monitoring solutions for older adults and their families
+Vision@Home develops safe and private monitoring solutions for older adults and their families.